 Introduction and Philosophy

 Anthropology is the study of the culture of humankind, done on a comparative basis, to include the whole of human society, its diversity, and its past.
-The Department of Anthropology offers graduate study leading to the Master of Applied Anthropology (M.A.A.) and the Doctor of Philosophy (Ph.D.) degrees.
-Both degrees reflect the department’s interest and expertise in applied anthropology – the application of anthropological knowledge, anthropology-in-use, and practicing anthropology – in a variety of institutional and community settings.
+The Department of Anthropology offers both undergraduate (B.A. & B.S.) and graduate (M.A.A., M.A.A./M.H.P., MPS in CHRM, & Ph.D.) degrees.
+The degrees reflect the department’s interest and expertise in applied anthropology – the application of anthropological knowledge, anthropology-in-use, and practicing anthropology – in a variety of institutional and community settings.
 This application of anthropology is intellectually informed by theories and approaches of the four subfields of the discipline (archaeology, biological anthropology, cultural and social anthropology, and anthropological linguistics).
 In addition, students are asked to focus in one of our areas of research concentration (anthropology of environment, anthropology of health, and anthropology of heritage).